At a Glance

 - Guests need to be in good physical condition and be able to propel their kayaks for one hour.

 - Guests are encouraged to bring currency and credit cards to purchase extras such as souvenirs or snacks.
+Credit cards are not accepted on the White Pass train.

 - Due to the extremely limited availability of this shore excursion, Guests are encouraged to book early.